wp-e-commerce/Gold-Cart/readme.txt

 * Fix: Add to Cart button is messed up in IE
 * Fix: Product gallery always use 'product-thumbnails' size even when displayed in Single product view
 * Fix: There is no way to switch back to the featured thumbnail after you clicked on another thumbnail in product gallery

+2.9.2
+* Change: Only show to gallery if the single product has more than one image
+* Fix: DPS Gateway was using the wrong purcahse status id to update the logs after sucsessful payment
+* Fix: LinkPoint Gateway was using the wrong purcahse status id to update the logs after sucsessful payment
+* Fix: LinkPoint gateway not sending correct information to the gateway
+* Add: New Authorize.net gateway supporting the CIM managment
+* Fix: EWAY Gateway was using the wrong purcahse status id to update the logs after sucsessful payment
+* Fix: PayPal - proflow Gateway was using the wrong purcahse status id to update the logs after sucsessful payment
+* Fix: BluePay was using the wrong purcahse status id to update the logs after sucsessful payment
+* Fix: BluePay - send correct customer details